WarGravy/wargravy/README.md

 ### Hi there 🐱‍👤

-I'm a friendly software engineer and architect currently jumping into some open-source projects.
+I'm a software engineer and architect currently jumping into some open-source projects.
 I see gaps that need to be filled and work on getting solutions out there to be used.

 ### Projects
 #### [Powershell as a Service](https://github.com/WarGravy/PowerShell-As-A-Service)